AsherValentini/MiLO-Middleware/documentation/LLD.md

 # Low Level Design

 ## Purpose
-Low Level Desing can get murky.
+Low Level Design can get murky.
 Here is what this document does.

 -   Maps HLD modules to concrete C++ classes and responsibilities
 -   Defines data structures, threading model, memory ownership